CocoaPress/docs/docs/Printer/Loading.md

  ![](../img/printer/loading/latch.jpg)

- - [ ] If printing soon, preheat chocolate using "Preheat" menu.
+ - [ ] If printing soon, preheat Cocoa Core using "Preheat" menu.

  ![](../img/printer/preheat_menu.png)

- - [ ] Select the chocolate type you're using to preheat, as a timer is shown on screen counting the twenty minutes down to ensure consistent preheating.
+ - [ ] Select the Cocoa Core type you're using to preheat, as a timer is shown on screen counting the twenty minutes down to ensure consistent preheating.

  ![](../img/printer/loading/preheattimer.jpg)

 !!! note
     Ensure the firmware version you're on is up to date if using white chocolate.
 Those temperatures may change over time as we dial in our settings.

- - [ ] Once timer expires, press and hold "Extrude" on main menu to gently push chocolate out.
+ - [ ] Once timer expires, press and hold "Extrude" on main menu to gently extrude the now softened Cocoa Core.

  ![](../img/printer/extrude_button_menu.png)